R. Ramachandra Rao

 Diwan Bahadur Raghunatha Rao Ramachandra Rao (c.
 1871 – July 1936) was an Indian civil servant, mathematician and social and political activist who served as District Collector in British India.
+He was a member of the Mylapore clique.

 Early life and education

 Ramachandra Rao was born in an aristocratic Thanjavur Marathi Deshastha Brahmin family in 1871.
 He had his schooling in Trivandrum and graduated from the Presidency College, Madras.

 Career

 Rao entered the Indian Civil Service in 1890 at the age of nineteen.
 He served as Assistant Collector and Magistrate from 1890 to 1891 and as an official in the Revenue Department from 1891 to 1892.
 Rao became Deputy Collector in 1892 and Sub Collector in 1898.
 In 1901, Rao was appointed District Collector of Kurnool and served till 1907.
 He served as Registrar of Cooperative Societies from 1907 to 1910.
 From 1910 to 1914, Rao served as District Collector of Nellore and in the Indian Public Services Commission from 4 to 20 January 1914.
 Rao retired as District Collector of Madras in 1926.